Oslo Airport Guide (OSL)

 There is a left-luggage and lost property office (tel: +47 6481 3477) opposite the railway station in the arrivals area.
 A porter service is also available from this office.

-The Radisson Blu Airport Hotel Oslo (tel: +47 6393 3000; www.radissonblu.com) has a conference centre with a range of services, including: internet access, meeting rooms, video conferencing, secretarial services and catering.
+The Radisson Blu Airport Hotel Oslo (tel: +47 6393 3000; www.radissonblu.no) is adjacent to the terminal, and has a conference centre with a range of services, including: internet access, meeting rooms, video conferencing, secretarial services and catering.
 Meeting facilities are also available at the Park Inn by Radisson Oslo Airport hotel (tel: +47 6702 4000; www.parkinn.com).
 Both hotels are linked to the terminal building via covered walkways.

-The terminal is adapted for passengers with disabilities, who are requested to contact Passenger Services (tel: +47 6482 1900) at least 24 hours in advance.
-Wheelchair-accessible taxis can be arranged through Oslo Taxis (tel: +47 223 88090; or locally: 02323) or at the taxi information desk in Arrivals.
+The terminal is adapted for passengers with disabilities, who are requested to contact Passenger Services (tel: +47 6482 1900) at least 24 hours in advance of arrival at the airport.
+Wheelchair-accessible taxis can be arranged through Oslo Taxis (tel: +47 223 88090) or at the taxi information desk in Arrivals.
 Parking for disabled passengers is available.

 There are over 19,000 car parking spaces at Oslo Airport.
 A multistorey car park (P10) is the most convenient option, with direct access to the terminal, while an outdoor car park (P1) is located immediately adjacent to the terminal.
 The long-term outdoor ground level car park is divided into five areas (P2, P3, P4, P5 and P6), with free shuttle buses running regularly to/from the terminal building.
 Parking information is available from Europark Gardermoen (tel: +47 6481 1980).

 Car hire companies at Oslo Airport include: Avis, Budget, Europcar, Hertz and Sixt.
 These operators each have offices in the arrivals hall, close to the railway station entrance.
-Hire car return is within the multistorey car park.
+The designated hire car return area is within the multistorey car park.

 There are two hotels at Oslo Airport: the Radisson Blu Airport hotel and the Park Inn by Radisson Oslo Airport hotel, which are connected to the terminal via walkways.
 Several other hotels can be found in the surrounding Gardermoen area, some of which are served by shuttle buses that depart at least twice an hour from the terminal – hotel reservations can be made at the information desk in Arrivals.